- About CDI

 A graduate of the University of California at Berkeley, Carstanjen received a law degree from Columbia University in New York and was a Harlan Fiske Stone Scholar.
 He lives in Louisville, Kentucky with his wife and three children.

-William “Bill” E. Mudd was named President and Chief Financial Officer in August 2014, bringing a broad business background, expertise in domestic and international markets, and exceptional leadership skills to his role.
-Mudd previously served as the Company’s Executive Vice President and Chief Financial Officer (CFO) for Churchill Downs Incorporated (2007 –2014) where he was responsible for all of CDI’s financial activities, managing the Company’s capital structure, leading CDI’s information technology group and, since 2011, leading the Company’s business development activities.
+William “Bill” E. Mudd was named President and Chief Operating Officer in September 2015, bringing a broad business background, expertise in domestic and international markets, and exceptional leadership skills to his role.
+Mudd previously served as the Company’s President and Chief Financial Officer (CFO) for Churchill Downs Incorporated (2014 - 2015) and prior to that was the Executive Vice President and Chief Financial Officer (CFO) for the Company, where he was responsible for all of CDI’s financial activities, managing the Company’s capital structure, leading CDI’s information technology group and, since 2011, leading the Company’s business development activities.

 A former General Electric (“GE”) executive, Mudd oversees the Company’s financial reporting, strategic planning, business planning, compliance, capital management, risk management and investor relations.

 Mudd began his career with GE in 1992, and rose rapidly to positions of increased responsibility.
 Prior to joining Churchill Downs, he served as Global Commercial CFO for GE Water & Process Technologies, a water process and filtration business based in Trevose, Pa.
 He has also served as CFO of Supply Chain, IT and Technology Finance for GE’s Consumer and Industrial Europe, Middle East and Africa Division in Budapest, Hungary.
 Earlier in his career he served as a finance manager of Global Financial Planning & Analysis and Business Development for GE Fanuc, a joint venture between GE and Japanese partner, Fanuc.